-POSITIONING HEXAPOD Finally, a Stewart platform is used to position the sample.
+MICRO-HEXAPOD Finally, a Stewart platform is used to position the sample.
 It includes a DC motor and an optical linear encoders in each of the six struts.

-This stage is used to position the Point of Interest (PoI) of the sample on the spindle rotation axis.
+This stage is used to position the point of interest of the sample with respect to the spindle rotation axis.
 It can also be used to precisely position the PoI vertically with respect to the x-ray.